-João Lucas Dozzi Dantas, dantas.joao@gmail.com Willian da Silva Caetano, william.scaetano@hotmail.com Rodrigo Telles da Silva Vale, rodrigotelles.vale@gmail.com Lucas Machado de Oliveira, lucas.m.oliveira@gmail.com André Ricardo Mendonça Pinheiro, andrericardopinheiro@gmail.com Ettore Apolonio de Barros, eabarros@usp.br

-Polytechnic School of University of São Paulo, Department of Mechatronics Engineering, Av.
+João Lucas Dozzi Dantas, dantas.joao@gmail.com Willian da Silva Caetano, william.scaetano@hotmail.com Rodrigo Telles da Silva Vale, rodrigotelles.vale@gmail.com Lucas Machado de Oliveira, lucas.m.oliveira@gmail.com André Ricardo Mendonça Pinheiro, andrericardopinheiro@gmail.com Ettore Apolonio de Barros, eabarros@usp.br Polytechnic School of University of São Paulo, Department of Mechatronics Engineering, Av.
 Prof. Mello Moraes, 2231, cid.

 Universitária, 05508-970, São Paulo - SP, Brazil.

 Abstract.
 Free model tests are extensively used in the identification process of marine vehicles manoeuvrability.
 During this investigation the self-propelled model performs a number of preprogramed manoeuvres in order to provide data for estimating the vehicle dynamic model.
 Their use can be extended to autonomous underwater vehicles, AUV, although several considerations about the manoeuvres, environment and the sensors feedback must be considered.
 This paper presents an investigation on the main factors that affect the manoeuvrability of AUVs, presenting the methodologies adopted in the analysis of sea trials of the vehicle Pirajuba, an AUV developed by the mechatronics department of the Polytechnic School of the University of São Paulo.
 The horizontal and vertical plane dynamics are investigated separately, since the typical vehicle geometry and usual manoeuvres make coupling effects negligible.
 The manoeuvres considered for the horizontal plane are the straight line, zigzag, and turning circle.
-For the vertical plane, it is studied the pulse response and the oscillatory manoeuvre induced by a pseudo-random binary signal (PRBS) input.
-Furthermore, a review on the identification manoeuvres, vehicle and environment conditions, the sensors characteristics and their influence in the identification process are presented.
-Those aspects are applied in the analysis of the sea trials carried out with the Pirajuba AUV, in the Angra dos Reis bay area.
+For the vertical plane, it is studied the pulse response and the oscillatory manoeuvres, vehicle and environment conditions, the sensors characteristics and their influence in the identification process are presented.
+Those aspects are applied in the analysis of the sea trials of the Sate part and environment conditions, the sensors characteristics and their influence in the identification process are presented.